The Grapefruit Diet

 • Long-term consistency

-It doesn’t replace nutrition—it supports disciplined habits.
+It doesn't replace nutrition; it supports disciplined habits.

 So… Myth or Magic?

 Grapefruit as part of a balanced, protein-rich diet?
 Practical and useful for some people.
+Most versions of the grapefruit diet are not a balanced diet and can crowd out other healthy foods.

 Naringin as a supportive compound in modern supplements?
-Scientifically interesting and functionally relevant—when used responsibly.
+Scientifically interesting and functionally relevant when used responsibly.

 Final Takeaway